 - Blaze: This Kamado is made of cast aluminum (don’t worry–you still get those thick heat-retaining walls!) and you can easily add fuel at any time during the cooking process without removing the cooking grate.

 - Saffire: With several sizes and colors to choose from, you’ll love the option to add easily removable bamboo side shelves, multi-level cooking racks, or a stainless steel cart.
 (Options could depend upon the model you choose.)

 - Primo Ceramic Grills: Again, choose your favorite size and color, and customize it with a cover, red oak side shelves, or a stainless steel cart.

-Considering the Kamado grill’s versatility, durability, and ease of use, what it might come down to for you is size and weight.
+Considering the Kamado grill’s versatility, durability, and ease of use, the deciding factor may be size and weight, understandably.
 How big is your outdoor cooking and entertaining space?
 How many people do you cook for?
 How often do you plan to move the grill, and how easy is it for you to do so?

-If you think the Kamado would be perfect in your backyard, give us a call.
-We’re happy to answer any additional questions you might have about it and help you pick out the brand and style that makes the most sense for your needs.
+If you think a Kamado would be ideal in your backyard, give us a call.
+We’re happy to answer any additional questions you might have about it and we will help you pick out the brand and style that makes the most sense for your needs.